top of page

 My Approach

-In our sessions, I focus on what’s most helpful for you right now—whether that’s understanding patterns from the past, making sense of current challenges, or finding practical ways forward.
-I draw on a range of approaches, including psychodynamic therapy, ACT, CBT, mindfulness, and solution-focused therapy, so we can tailor our work to what feels right for you.
+In our sessions, the focus is on what feels most helpful for you right now - whether that’s understanding patterns from the past, making sense of current challenges, or finding practical ways forward in day-to-day life.
+I use an integrative approach, drawing on psychodynamic therapy, ACT, CBT, mindfulness and solution-focused ideas, so we can shape the work to fit you rather than the other way round.

-A common thread for many people is the presence of a harsh inner critic—the critical voice that questions your worth, highlights your mistakes, or tells you you’re not good enough.
-Together, we’ll learn to recognise this inner critic, understand where it comes from, and develop kinder, more balanced ways of relating to yourself.
-This can be a powerful step towards greater self-compassion and confidence.
+For many people, a harsh inner critic plays a big part - that familiar voice that questions your worth, points out your mistakes or tells you you’re not “good enough”.
+Together, we’ll learn to notice this voice, explore where it may have come from, and develop kinder, more balanced ways of relating to yourself.
+This can be an important step towards greater self-compassion and confidence.

 Depending on what brings you to counselling, we might look at things like self-esteem, attachment, cultural identity, trauma, or life transitions.
-I’m experienced in supporting clients from all walks of life, and I aim to offer a space where you can explore things openly and at your own pace.
+I work with clients from many different backgrounds and aim to offer a space where you can explore things openly, at your own pace and without pressure to be any particular way.

-My style is warm, practical, and non-judgemental.
-I believe therapy should be useful—so alongside reflection, I’ll offer tools and strategies you can use between sessions, such as setting boundaries and practising self-care.
-You set the agenda, and together we’ll work towards whatever changes matter most to you, building on your strengths and resources.
+My style is warm, down-to-earth and non-judgemental.
+Therapy also needs to feel useful, so alongside reflection I will often offer ideas and tools you can try between sessions - for example around boundaries, self-care or communication.
+You set the agenda, and together we’ll work towards the changes that matter most to you, building on your strengths and resources.

 Beautiful Lake